AmediaFujiwara/emotion-aware-control/README.md

 ## Status

-This is a private research repository used to maintain and refine a stability-first decision framework.

-This repository is public as a timestamped archive.
-An English write-up may be added later.
+This repository is public as a timestamped research archive.

+It represents an ongoing, independent line of thought developed by the author.
+The material is not affiliated with any organization, employer, or institution.

+Updates may occur occasionally when the author has sufficient time and capacity.
+There is no fixed roadmap or release schedule.